Skip to content

 Key Takeaways

-• Emptiness leads to fullness
+• Emptiness creates the condition for fullness

 Next: Chapter 23 — The Nature of Nature →